AvvaiAravind/webpack-template-repository/README.md

   `git checkout main`

-now we can see the new gh-pages in our github from there we can host the website.
+now we can see the new gh-pages in our github from there we can host the website. now run `npm install` it will install all the dependencies in the package.json